 - If you see something at one table and aren’t ready to buy, write the table number down so you don’t forget where you saw it.
 Trust me on this one.

 - Don’t be afraid to ask for a discount, but be smart about it.
 Most dealers will offer some kind of a break, but your best bet is to think in terms of quantity.
 Tell them exactly what you’re interested in and ask what kind of price they would give you if you bought those items.
 Smart dealers will post their discounts in black and white.
-Unless you’re spending a few hundred dollars, don’t try to talk those folks down any further than what they’ve posted.
+Unless you’re spending a few hundred dollars, don’t try to talk those folks down too much further than what they’ve posted.
 It makes you look cheap.

 - Bring a kid–at least for one day.
 You think you’re overwhelmed?
 Watching kids try to process all of the sights, sounds and free card opportunities is a hoot.
 They will drive you nuts trying to see everything…but it’ll be the most fun you’ll have at the show.
 If you don’t have kids, just watch and listen for awhile–and be glad the next generation still cares about this stuff.